open-xml-templating/docxtemplater/docs/source/installation.rst

 Build the JS Files yourself
 ---------------------------

-If you want to build docxtemplater for the browser yourself, here is how you should do :
+If you want to build docxtemplater for the browser yourself, here is how you should do:

 .. code-block:: bash